There are some challenges to music on Zoom.

 During the meeting, the musician should be able to just go to the top left of their own camera image and choose “turn on original sound.”
 Test that and see how it sounds.

 Other adjustments to try for best sound: on the command bar next to the mic, you’ll see an up arrow.
 The musician can click there, then choose audio settings – on that menu, they could try adjusting their mic volume and try turning off “suppress background noise.”
 Test that to see how it sounds.

 From that menu, you can also choose “advanced”.
 From that menu, try adjusting the echo cancellation or try turning on high fidelity music mode.

 Then test it to see how it sounds.

 It is a very good idea to do sound checks before a meeting.
-The musician can check themselves, or the host and musician can meet in advance for a Zoom sound check, or you can do it at the start of the meeting where the performance will occur.
+The musician can check themselves, or the host and musician can meet in advance, or just before a meeting.

 To check it themselves: the musician can just do their own free zoom meeting by themselves any time they want to.
 They can record the meeting, testing various mic placements and levels.
 When they leave the meeting, the recording is converted to an .mp3.
 They can listen to that, then adjust as needed – the recording will pick up the audience experience of the call.

 Or you can schedule a separate meeting for a sound check with a host and musician (or the musician as meeting host with some participants to listen in).
 Or, at the beginning of the meeting where the performance will occur, you can enable the waiting room.
 The host lets the musician in first, does the sound check then lets everyone else in, OR during a meeting, the host creates a breakout room for the musician and someone to help them with a sound check, and they “step backstage” into the breakout room to test things out.

 Sound checks allow you to fine tune the placement and volume of the accompaniment (whether that’s a live instrument or a musical recording played over speakers or recorded audio), singer’s volume and the zoom mic levels.